eda-ricercatore/gulyas-scripts/notes/python.md

 + "The exception instance arguments stored in .args __str__ allows args to be printed directly, but may be overridden in exception subclasses"
 + "When an exception occurs, it may have an associated value, also known as the exception's argument.
 The presence and type of the argument depend on the exception type."
 + "The except clause may specify a variable after the exception name.
 The variable is bound to an exception instance with the arguments stored in instance.args.
 For convenience, the exception instance defines __str__|() so the arguments can be printed directly without having to reference .args.
 One may also instantiate an exception first before raising it and add any attributes to it as desired."
++ "This must be either an exception instance or an exception class (a class that derives from Exception).
+If an exception class is passed, it will be implicitly instantiated by calling its constructor with no arguments: ***raise ValueError  # shorthand for 'raise ValueError()'***"